kellan/laughingmeme/_posts/asides/2005-04-05-data-is-the-next-intel-inside-owning-a-unique-hard-to-replicate-data-source-as-a-competitive-advantage.md

 ---
 id: 2900
-title: 'Data is the next &#8220;Intel Inside&#8221;: owning a unique, hard-to-replicate data source as a competitive advantage'
+title: 'Data is the next "Intel Inside": owning a unique, hard-to-replicate data source as a competitive advantage'
 date: '2005-04-05T10:50:10+00:00'
 author: Kellan
 layout: post